‘Game Of Thrones’ Season 7 Spoilers: Who Will Be The First To Die?

 — sophie turner news (@badpostsophie) January 9, 2017

 Finally, according to the latest Game of Thrones Season 7 spoilers from Moviefone, it looks like they know who will die in the first episode, courtesy of a script leak.
-When Jon Snow takes his team up beyond the wall, they’re in for the shock of their life.
+When Jon Snow takes his team up beyond The Wall, they’re in for the shock of their life.

 “They are attacked and surrounded on an island on a frozen lake by the Night’s King, where Thoros is killed by a wight polar bear (meaning Beric is down to his last life).
 Jon Snow’s uncle Benjen AKA Coldhands is also killed protecting Jon.
 The group are rescued by Daenerys and her three dragons – but not before Viserion is killed by the Night’s King.
 He then resurrects the dragon as his own mount – who now breathes blue flame – and uses him to destroy The Wall.”